slaclab/rogue/README.md

 Add locking to PgpCard and Prbs

-Locking of addSlave and setSlave in Master

 Proper memory allocation in Slave for Frame and Buffers.
 This includes allocating space for payload as well as the variables within the clases.

-Memory access interface

-Add namespaces to python

 Determine if setting GIL is ok when master and slave are both in python.

+Add exception throws in C++ code called from python for error cases.

 Add the following:

-protocols/srp
 protocols/rssi
 protocols/map
 protocols/packetizer
 protocols/udp
-protocols/exo -- Command messages for TEM

-hardware/rce
-hardware/exo